Jopie Huisman: Museum

 On 11 April 1986, Huisman opened his own museum in his native Workum.
 The museum was housed in a stepped gabled building from 1663.
-The amount of visitors exceeded expectations, and the building turned out to be too small.
+The number of visitors exceeded expectations, and the building turned out to be too small.
 On 29 February 1992, a newly built museum was opened in Workum to exhibit his paintings.

 Death

 On 29 September 2000, Huisman died at the age of 77.
 Huisman's coffin was transported from his museum to the cemetery in a horse drawn rag-and-bone man's cart.

 Aftermath

 In 2010, an unknown watercolor painting by Huisman was discovered by his son.
 The painting was dated March 2000.
 In the same year, a painting of a pair of shoes which he had given away to a friend, was auctioned at Christie's for €49,000.
 In 2016, three drawings made in the late 1940s were discovered in an old box.